EugeneGpil/db_isolation_levels/readme.md

 It happens because another transaction have been committed between this operations and added one email

-To avoid this error need to use `Snapshot isolation` or `Repeatable read`
+To avoid this error need to use `Snapshot` or `Repeatable read` isolation